dominant-strategies/quai-manager/README.md

 ## Configure mining endpoints
 To configure the mining endpoints in which the manager will pull from:
-1. Copy the config.yaml.dist into a config.yaml file.
+1. Copy the config/config.yaml.dist into config/config.yaml.
 2. Edit the endpoints to your choosing.
-3. Default is set to local node endpoints with default WebSocket endpoints for each node.
+Default is set to local node endpoints with default WebSocket endpoints for each node.

 ## Run the manager